Alabama lawmaker facing theft charges from former workplace

 MONTGOMERY, Ala.
-(AP) - Alabama Rep. Will Dismukes is being arrested on theft charges after his former employer accused him of stealing, the Montgomery County district attorney announced Friday.
+(AP) - Alabama Rep. Will Dismukes has been arrested on theft charges after his former employer accused him of stealing, the Montgomery County district attorney announced Friday.

 Montgomery District Attorney Daryl Bailey announced in a press conference that a warrant on first-degree theft charges has been issued for Dismukes.
-He said Dismukes was given until late afternoon to turn himself in.
+Jail records show he was arrested later on one count of first-degree theft after turning himself in and was being released on $5,000 bail.
 Dismukes is a Republican legislator from Prattville.

 The charges stem from an alleged theft at Weiss Flooring where Dismukes was previously employed.
 Bailey said the business made a complaint on May 20 “regarding an alleged theft of a large sum of money” involving the period from 2016 to 2018.
 First-degree theft is a Class B felony that involves the theft of more than $2,500 in property.